 “We are open to anything that will get the bipartisan support and two-thirds vote needed to put the AG and SOS on the ballot,” said Lon Johnson, a former chairman of the Michigan Democratic Party, who’s working on the Voters Not Insiders push.

-Former Michigan governors Engler, Blanchard get involved
+Former Michigan Govs.
+Engler, Blanchard get involved

-Tate, a former Michigan State University football player, said he’s been disappointed by the “fractured relationships” displayed by the current MSU Board of Trustees.
+Tate, a former Michigan State University football player, said he’s been disappointed by the “fractured relationships” displayed by the MSU Board of Trustees.

 “Too much time has been spent on internal board disagreements and distrust for one another, and it does not benefit the university or students,” Tate said.